crahal/GWASReview/readme.md

 │   └── CountryOfRecruitment.csv

 ### Versioning
-This is a prototype version prior to full release and publication of the associated paper.
-Note: some of the manually parsed observations on utilised datasets may require further cleaning and correcting.
-Please raise an issue in this repo to do so: we would be delighted to accept all crowd-sourced assistance!
+This is the version which powers the conditionally accepted article.
+Note: some of the manually parsed observations on utilised datasets may require further cleaning and correcting in future versions of the Catalog.
+Please raise an issue in this repo to alert us of any necesarry changes.

 ### License
 This work is free.
 You can redistribute it and/or modify it under the terms of the MIT license.
 It comes without any warranty, to the extent permitted by applicable law.

 ### Acknowledgments
 Research assistance for the manual data curation was provided by Pilar Wiegand, Xuejie Ding and Domantė Grendaitė.
 Please see the accompanying paper for a full list of acknowledgements.
+A code review was undertaken by [IanKnowles](https://github.com/ianknowles)

 ### To Do (Long Run)